TBC: The Tiny Binary Computer

 Introduction

-tbc, the Tiny Binary Computer is a language translator and simulator for a computer with a very limited instruction set and very limited memory.
+TBC, the Tiny Binary Computer is a language translator and simulator for a computer with a very limited instruction set and very limited memory.
 Even so, you can write and run interesting programs with it.
-The assembler is tbc's language translator.
+The assembler is TBC's language translator.
 It translates human-readable source programs into binary machine instructions for the virtual machine.
 The virtual machine is a simulation of the computer.
 It can load and run programs that have been translated by the assembler.

-To write programs for tbc, you will need to read the section Assembler and Instruction Set.
+To write programs for TBC, you will need to read the section Assembler and Instruction Set.
 To run your programs after they've been translated, you will need to read the Operation section.
-The Architecture and Micro-Architecture section describes the technical details of the simulated computer that is tbc.
+The Architecture and Micro-Architecture section describes the technical details of the simulated computer that is TBC.
 With the exception of the input and output facility, there is enough information to construct a prototype from digital logic.

-You will find programming to be much easier if you express your algorithms in pseudo code before you begin writing tbc instructions.
+You will find programming to be much easier if you express your algorithms in pseudo code before you begin writing TBC instructions.
 That allows you to separate the process of algorithm development from the process of programming.
 That is especially important if you are writing in an assembler language.

 Assembler and Instruction Set

-The tbc assembler has two panes.
+The TBC assembler has two panes.
 The left pane is the source code pane; a source program in the format described below can be loaded from the browser's local storage, pasted into the pane from an external editor, or created by typing directly into the pane.
 (Note: in web browsers, the tab key moves focus from item to item, and so cannot be used to enter tab characters into the pane.)

 A source program loaded from local storage can (and should!) be saved with the "Save" button if it has been modified.
 An new program should be given a file name with the "Save as" button and input area.
 File names are limited to upper- and lower-case letters plus digits and underscore.
 File names are case sensitive.

-The "Assemble" button translates the source code into tbc binary object code and produces a listing in the right pane.
+The "Assemble" button translates the source code into TBC binary object code and produces a listing in the right pane.
 If there were no assembly errors, the object code is also saved in local storage using the same base name as the source file.
 A source program that has not been given a name by saving it with "Save as" cannot be assembled.

 The "Print" button prints the result of the assembly process.